btholt/complete-intro-to-containers-v2/lessons/04-dockerfiles/C-build-a-more-complicated-nodejs-app.md

 ---
-title: "Build a More Complicated Node.js App"
+title: Build a More Complicated Node.js App
+description: >-
+  Learn how to containerize a Node.js app using Fastify, npm, and Docker.
+Follow steps for npm installation, Dockerfile creation, and handling permissions issues within the container.
+keywords:
+  - Node.js
+  - Fastify
+  - npm install
+  - Docker
+  - containerize
+  - Dockerfile
+  - permissions issues
 ---

 Okay, all looking good so far.
 Let's make this app go one step further.
 Let's have it have an npm install step!
 In the directory where your app is, put this: